On general convergence behaviours of finite-dimensional approximants for abstract linear inverse problems: Finite-dimensional truncation

+\emph{a strong control such as $\|\mathfrak{R}_N\|_{\cH}\to 0$ or $\|\mathscr{E}_N\|_{\cH}\to 0$ is \emph{not} generic in truncation schemes that do not obey the more stringent assumptions of Petrov-Galerkin projection methods, and only holds under specific a priori conditions on the linear inverse problem.}

-Despite \eqref{eq:strong-weak-component}, a mere component-wise vanishing $\mathscr{E}_N\rightsquigarrow 0$ is in many respects already satisfactorily informative, for in this case each component of $\widehat{f^{(N)}}$ (with respect to the basis $(u_n)_{n\in\mathbb{N}}$) approximates the corresponding component of the exact solution $f$.
+On the other hand, even a mere component-wise vanishing of $\mathscr{E}_N$ is in many respects already satisfactorily informative, for in this case each component of $\widehat{f^{(N)}}$ (with respect to the basis $(u_n)_{n\in\mathbb{N}}$) approximates the corresponding component of the exact solution $f$.